 This might have been my favorite detail.
 Each guest picked out their name, emblazoned with a passport stamp graphic and announced their ‘destination (or table) for the evening.
 The colors were fun and bright too.

 One decision that you absolutely should not underestimate is picking your wedding venue.
-The location you decide upon is one of the most instrumental parts of your wedding, the base for your day, the backdrop for your wedding photographs and the place in which memories of a lifetime will be created which is why you need a place like this Wedding Venue in Dallas TX.
+For some awesome wedding venues that are both affordable and luxurious, you can pick from these Raleigh wedding venues here!
+The location you decide upon is one of the most instrumental parts of your wedding, the base for your day, the backdrop for your wedding photographs and the place in which memories of a lifetime will be created.
 So, how do you make sure that you get this important decision right?

 Here’s a bonus of me looking fly as hell in my dress.
 You’re welcome.